lukszi/DataAnalysis_SS21/assignment_doc/implementation/reddit_extraction.md

 ## Scope
 The Reddit extractor solves two problems:
-* extraction of all relevant posts from reddit
+* extracting relevant posts from the WallStreetBets subreddit
 * Search for relevant stocks in the extracted posts

 ## Implementation